 AT ONE SAME EVENT

 GROOMS permitted number of starts allowed to compete in different category as Groom allowed to compete in different category as Athlete

 CAIO, Championships multiple (except on Marathon only once) yes (except on Marathon) no

 CAI3 WCQual multiple yes no

-Championships for YH Championships for YH multiple no
+Championships for YH multiple yes in each category: 5-6-7 year no

 CAI3 (not WCQual) multiple yes no

 CAI2 multiple yes yes in CAI1 or CAI2

 CAI1 multiple yes yes in CAI1 or CAI2

 - 2.1 Each Athlete must drive the same Horse(s) in all the Competitions, except where a substitution was decided in compliance with the rules.
-See Article 946. - 2.2 AT ADS-RECOGNIZED EVENTS, THE PROVISIONS OF THIS PARAGRAPH DO NOT APPLY. - 2.3 AT ADS-RECOGNIZED EVENTS, THE PROVISIONS OF THIS PARAGRAPH DO NOT APPLY. - 2.4 AT ADS-RECOGNIZED EVENTS, THE PROVISIONS OF THIS PARAGRAPH DO NOT APPLY. - 2.5 The penalty for contravening Articles 943.2.1-2.4 will be the elimination of the Athlete(s) concerned by any of the offences. - 2.6 The Athlete is the only person allowed to handle the reins, use whip and brake throughout each Competition.
-Each contravention of this rule, even if to prevent an accident, will result

-- in 20 penalties.
+See Art.
+CD-946. - 2.5 The penalty for contravening Art.
+CD-943.2.1-2.4 will be the elimination of the Athlete(s) concerned by any of the offences. - 2.6 The Athlete is the only person allowed to handle the reins, use whip and brake throughout each Competition.
+Each contravention of this rule, even if to prevent an accident, will result in 20 penalties.
 However, a Groom may handle the reins and brakes without penalty in all Competitions provided the carriage remains stationary. - 2.7 No person may be tied to the Carriage in any way during the Competitions.
 An Athlete may be secured by rope, webbing or belt provided one end is held by a Groom and not wrapped or fastened to the Carriage in any way.
-Failure to comply will result in Elimination.
+Failure to comply will result in Elimination. - 2.7.1 Para Driving: A Para Driver may be attached on the carriage for support with a lap belt or a 4 point belt, but there must be a quick release system. - 2.7.2 For Para Driving Athletes, in addition ref. to Annex 8.